The Car Connection Tesla Model 3 Overview

 Inside, the Model 3 eschews conventional gauges and dials for a 15.0-inch digital display placed in the center of the sedan to handle all tasks, including driver information.
 The Model 3 seats up to five adults and offers 15 cubic feet in the trunk for cargo.

 Unlike the Model S, the Model 3 won't offer owners the chance to charge for free at Tesla's "Superchargers" scattered across the U.S. Instead, Model 3 owners will have to pay for charging at those stations.
-Tesla has said that charging the batteries up to 80 percent may take 40-50 minutes.
+Tesla has said that charging the batteries up to 80 percent may take 40-50 minutes, but owners may see bursts of 75 miles returned in just 5 minutes at some states of charge.
 On a 240-volt home charger, Tesla says that the Model 3 will charge at 30 miles per hour of charging.

-Tesla offers a handful of options on the Model 3, including up to SAE Level 4 self-driving software (the hardware is installed on every car, regardless if it's selected), power-adjustable heated front seats, panoramic moonroof, and wood trim.
+Tesla offers a handful of options on the Model 3, including a "Full Self-Driving" suite of driver-assistance features, power-adjustable heated front seats, panoramic moonroof, and wood trim.

-The Model 3 is built on a separate platform from the Model S and Model X.
+The Model 3 is built on a separate platform from the Model S and Model X, and is the basis for the Model Y crossover utility vehicle.